openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 ## Configurations

-Configurations related to distributed snapshot feature can be found in [Properties Reference](properties.md#distributed-snapshot).
+Configurations related to recovery framework feature can be found in [Properties Reference](properties.md#Recovery framework).